JHoelli/Seminar_Resources/Git.md

 ```
 git clone [path]
 ```
-If you want to clone the blueprint reo:
+If you want to clone the blueprint repo:
 ```
 git clone https://github.com/lucasczz/Project-Blueprint.git
 ```